API Reference

 If this entry has no file name (e.g., /), then the full path is returned.

-path: str#
+path: str

 The entry’s full path name.
 The path is only absolute if the Walk path argument was absolute.

-inode() int#
+inode() int

 Return the inode number of the entry.

-If follow_links=True and this entry is a symbolic link, the inode number of the target is returned.
-This is different from os.DirEntry which always returns the inode number of the symbolic link itself.
+If follow_symlinks=True and this entry is a symbolic link, the inode number of the target is returned.

 On the first, uncached call, a system call is required on Windows but not on Unix.

-is_dir() bool#
+is_dir() bool

-is_file() bool#
+is_file() bool

 Returns whether this entry is a symbolic link.

-depth: int#
+depth: int

 The depth at which this entry was created relative to the root.

-class crabwalk.Types(initial=None, /, **kwargs)#
+class crabwalk.Types(initial=None, /, **kwargs)

 A collection of type definitions with selections and negations.